apehex/tokun/mlable/models/gpm/README.md

-  --id LOGIN_ID, -i LOGIN_ID                    the login id (username, email, etc) --length PASSWORD_LENGTH, -l PASSWORD_LENGTH  the length of the password (default 16) --nonce PASSWORD_NONCE, -n PASSWORD_NONCE     the nonce of the password --lower, -a                                   include lowercase letters in the password --upper, -A                                   include uppercase letters in the password --digits, -d                                  include digits in the password --symbols, -s                                 include symbols in the password
+  --id LOGIN_ID, -i LOGIN_ID                    the login id (username, email, etc) --length PASSWORD_LENGTH, -l PASSWORD_LENGTH  the length of the password (default 16) --nonce PASSWORD_NONCE, -n PASSWORD_NONCE     the nonce of the password --lower, -a                                   exclude lowercase letters from the password --upper, -A                                   exclude uppercase letters from the password --digits, -d                                  exclude digits from the password --symbols, -s                                 include symbols in the password
 ```